 Santa Claus Express Bus

-The best way to get from the Rovaniemi train station to Santa Claus village is on the Santa Claus Express Bus.
+The best way to get from the Rovaniemi train station to Santa Claus village when you hop off the train on the Rovaniemi platform is onthe Santa Claus Express Bus.

 The Rovaniemi to Santa Claus Village Bus starts at the Rovaniemi train station.

 There’s no need to rush when the train arrives at Rovaniemi railway station.
 The bus is parked about 20 metres away from the train platform and the bus driver waits long after the train arrives for dawdlers.

 Santa Express bus travels in a one-way circle route to: